cakiya/cakiyas-hirakana-tester/README.md

 2. get paper and pencil
 3. run the script
 4. follow the instructions
-5. enjoy your hirakan test
+5. enjoy your hirakana test

 note: as of Sep 5 6:28pm the program only runs once and crashes when finished